>

 Brian Golbey sang Widdicombe Fair in 1983 on Tim Hart and Friends’ album Drunken Sailor and Other Kids Songs.
 This track is one of the two not reissued on the compilation CD Favourite Nursery Rhymes and Other Children’s Songs.

-Bob Cann sang Widdecombe Fair on a Veteran cassette published in 1978-89 and on the 2004 Veteran anthology CD of folk songs sung in the West Country, Old Uncle Tom Cobleigh and All.
-John Howson commented in the album’s liner notes:
+Bob Cann sang Widecombe Fair on his and his grandson Mark Bazeley’s 1988 Veteran Tapes cassette Five Generations.
+This track was also included in 2004 on the Veteran anthology CD of folk songs sung in the West Country, Old Uncle Tom Cobleigh and All.
+John Howson noted:

 The Reverend Sabine Baring-Gould published Widecombe Fair in Songs of the West (1895) stating that the original Tom Cobleigh lived in Spreyton in a house near Yeoford Junction and suggesting that the names in the chorus all belonged to Sticklepath.
 These two villages on the edge of Dartmoor are only a few miles from where Bob Cann was brought up and the version he sings here came from his grandfather.
 The song was included in many song collections including Ballads Ancient and Modern by Robert MacIntyre (1929) and was sometimes adapted to other locations.
 Sussex singer George (Pop) Maynard sang a version which he called Lansdowne Fair which listed different participants who were led by Uncle Tom Cockeral.